 A beautiful selection of unique cut flowers in trendy colours.
-I especially love the cut flower garden kit, which is a selection of easy to grow cut flowers perfect for the beginner gardener.
+I especially love the cut flower garden kit, which is a selection of easy-to-grow cut flowers perfect for the beginner gardener.
 There’s just enough of each variety to keep a backyard flower gardener in bouquets all season long.

 The Cut Flower Wall Chart and Growing Guide is very helpful for trying to plan your backyard garden.
-Even if you don’t live in the UK and the timings don’t quite apply to your situation, its still helpful for planning out enough filler, thriller, and spiller flowers for your garden.
+Even if you don’t live in the UK and the timings don’t quite apply to your situation, it’s still helpful for planning out enough filler, thriller, and spiller flowers for your garden.

 I’ve taken all the guesswork out of creating a cut flower garden with my e-book, Cut Flowers Made Simple.
 It’s the perfect way for beginner and intermediate gardeners to start their own cut flower garden with or without seed starting.

-Click on the picture to find out more or get your copy.
+Click on the picture to find out more, or get your copy.